Marianus III of Arborea

-Marianus III (died 1321) was the sole Judge of Arborea from 1308 to his death.
-He co-ruled with his elder brother Andrew from the death of their father, John of Arborea, in 1304.
-Their mother was Vera Cappai.
-They were illegitimate.
+Marianus III (died 1321), also Mariano d'Arborea, was the sole Judge of Arborea from at least 1310 to his death.
+He co-ruled with his elder brother Andreotto from the death of their father, John of Arborea, who left no legitimate heirs when he died sometime between 1304 and 1307.

 In 1312, he was constrained by the Republic of Pisa to buy his own right of succession from the Emperor Henry VII and to marry Constance of Montalcino by proxy.
 In 1314, he requested aid from the Crown of Aragon against the Pisans.

 He restored roads and bridges, complete the walls of Oristano and her defensive towers, and constructed a new archiepiscopal palace.

 He never did marry Constance, but he did cohabitate with Padulesa de Serra, who gave him six children, among whom was his successor, Hugh II.